Exploring the Caribbean Sea is an experience like none other.

 The main difference is in-depth.
 While scuba diving seeks to explore great depths, snorkeling consists of swimming close to the surface.
-The latter is the most popular in Puerto Rico.
+The latter is the most popular one in Puerto Rico.

 Snorkeling excursions in Puerto Rico have many safety measures.
-Whether you are a beginner or a seasoned professional, you will have a great time underwater under the best conditions.
+Whether you are a beginner or a seasoned professional, you will have a great time underwater!

 Carlos Rosario and Tamarindo

-They have calm waters and a mountainous backdrop, whose true beauty is hidden under the gentle waves.
-Tamarindo and Carlos Rosario have a kilometer-long beach where you can see sea turtles, manta rays, groupers and much more.
+They have calm waters and a mountainous backdrop, whose true beauty is hidden under gentle waves.
+Tamarindo and Carlos Rosario have a kilometer-long beach where you can spot many marine creatures such as sea turtles and manta rays.

-Cordillera Natural Reserve
+La Cordillera Reef Nature Reserve

-La Chiva, formerly known as “Playa Azul” (Blue Beach), is an isolated beach in Vieques that stands out for its relaxing blue waves of various colors.
-The calm waters, interspersed with areas of seagrass, are ideal for first-time snorkelers.
+La Chiva, formerly known as Playa Azul (Blue Beach) is an isolated beach in Vieques that stands out for its waves tainted in a relaxing blue color.
+Its calm waters, interspersed with areas of seagrass, are ideal for first-time snorkelers.